munkireport/munkireport-php/docs/hacking.md

 Munkireport comes with a bundled graphing library: flotr2.

 Munkireport comes with a wrapper function around flotr2 that retrieves graph data and plots a graph.
-The wrapper is called DrawGraph()
+The wrapper is called DrawGraph().

+There is also the NVD3 graphing library, based on D3.js.
+We want to move away from flotr for graphs.

 ### Network pie graph